 - Hang plates (on plate hangers) vertically on a narrow strip of wall.
 Tie the plates together visually with a beautiful color-coordinated ribbon.

 - Display plates (on plate hangers) arranged in an arch over a buffet or sideboard or even over a bed.

-- A wood rack can be hung in a dining room, along a hallway, or in the kitchen.
-Stand plates at interesting intervals and arranged with colors and patterns that are complimentary.
-When you need to use the plate, just take it down.
-After use, clean it and replace it in it's special spot.
+- A wood rack can be hung in a dining room, along with a hallway, or in the kitchen.
+Stand plates at interesting intervals and arranged with colors and patterns that are complementary.
+When you need to use the plate, take it down.
+After use, clean it and replace it in its special spot.

 - If you have some odd teacups or cups and saucers, use them for tiny plants or simple flower arrangements.
 Tuck them into a bookshelf or on the bathroom counter.